Posted: Friday, Jan 29th, 2021

 These are ever-changing times.
-With that in mind, Visit Ventura will be putting out current information about everything from beaches, to parking, to, yes, what’s happening at the moment regarding our beautiful Channel Islands National Park.
+With that in mind, Visit Ventura continues to put out current information about everything from beaches, to parking, to, yes, what’s happening at the moment regarding our beautiful Channel Islands National Park.

 It’s our chance to tell you — clearly and honestly — exactly how things stand in Ventura, and, in the case of the Channel Islands, nearby environs.

 And heartfelt thanks to you for reading and caring.
-We are a team, all of us in this together, working collectively and knowledgeably to help put this pandemic behind us.
+We are a team, all of us working collectively and knowledgeably to put this pandemic behind us.

 Today we’ll talk about what’s happening now with Channel Islands National Park, just a few simple — but important — basics, with links on where to go for more information.
 And as our CEO and fun/fearless leader Marlyss Auster rightly puts it, we can all use some time beneath wide skies — complete with memories to last a lifetime.

 - Channel Islands National Park is open — and with their wide-open spaces, there may be no better place to visit.

-- Island Packers is the only boat company that runs trips out to the Channel Islands from Ventura Harbor and they are currently running trips to both Anacapa Island and Santa Cruz Island.
+- Island Packers is the only boat company that runs trips out to the Channel Islands from Ventura Harbor and they are currently running trips to Anacapa, Santa Cruz and Santa Rosa islands.
 Please check their website for their trip schedules.
 They are offering whale watching trips too.
+Whale watching season is in full swing.
+From late December through the middle of April, majestic Pacific Gray Whales pass by the Ventura coast.

 - To keep you safe, Island Packers has instituted a host of measures, from limiting the number of people they carry on their boats, to requiring all passengers, three years of age and older, to wear a mask.
-You can find additional safety measures on their website.
-Island Packers takes your safety seriously.
+You can find all their safety measures on their website.